jorgebucaran/hyperapp/docs/keys.md

 Don't use an array index as key.
 If the position and number of items in a list is fixed, it will make no difference, but if the list is dynamic, the key will change every time the tree is rebuilt.

-To select a valid key, find a unique property for each item among its sublings.
+To select a valid key, find a unique property for each item among its siblings.

 ```jsx
 const PlayerList = players =>